 This is the website of Kam Hamidieh.
-I am an Assistant Professor of Clinical Studies of Data Sciences and Operations at USC Marshall School of Business.
-My areas of interests are in the statistics of extremes, statistical software, computational statistics, risk management, and data mining in commodity & energy markets.
+I am an Assistant Professor of Clinical Studies at USC Marshall School of Business Data Sciences and Operations department.
+My areas of interests are in statistics, statistical software, computational statistics, risk management, actuarial sciences, and applied predictive modeling.
 Click here for a brief resume.
-Please email me for a full resume.

 Some past and current projects: